n3wsw3/Expresly/README.md

 Since the tests depend on gtest you have to recursivly clone the submodules.

 Start by cloning the repository with `git clone --recursive https://github.com/n3wsw3/Expresly`.
-If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.
+If the repository was cloned non-recursively previously, use `git submodule update --init --recursive` to clone the necessary submodules.

 ## Examples